Hedda Bolgar

 Hedda Bolgar (August 19, 1909 – May 13, 2013) was a psychoanalyst in Los Angeles, California, who maintained an active practice when she was over 100 years old.
-She saw patients four days a week at age 102.
+At age 102, she still saw patients four days a week.

 Early life

-Bolgar was born in Zurich, Switzerland, on August 19, 1909.
+Bolgar was born in Zurich, Switzerland, on August 19, 1909, the only child of Elek Bolgar, a Hungarian historian and diplomat, and Elza Stern, a reporter who was one of the few women to cover World War I.

+When Bolgar was 9, her Marxist parents upset her by canceling her birthday party so they could take part in a civil uprising in Hungary.
 At age 14, Bolgar became a vegetarian.
-She was the only child of Elek Bolgar, a Hungarian historian and diplomat, and Elza Stern, a reporter who was one of the few women to cover World War I. Elek and Elza Bolgar were communists; they cancelled her ninth birthday so they could take part in a civil uprising in Hungary.

 Career in Vienna

 Bolgar studied at the University of Vienna.
 She studied under Charlotte Bühler and earned her doctorate in 1934.
 She knew Anna Freud and attended Sigmund Freud's lectures.

 In the mid-1930s, Bolgar developed the "Little World Test" (also known as the "Bolgar—Fischer World Test") with her close friend Liselotte Fischer.
 It was a nonverbal, cross-cultural test similar to the Rorshach Ink Blot Test or the Thematic Apperception Test.
 When the Nazis annexed Austria in 1938, Bolgar fled Vienna.